vinhta1/Obsidian-Repository/SCCoM/Public Notes.md

 # 12/08
 Maru Mart Diary from "What about the old Lucifer?"
-- Blue, written in Chinese, shoplifted.
+- Blue, worn-down, written in Chinese, shoplifted.
 - Only the first page has writing.
 It is in Chinese.
-	-
+	- "You are my fire.
+You are my light.
+You are the reason I'm awake at night."
 - The rest of the pages are blank.
+- There is no way to tell how old this book is.
+It's just, "old"?.

 Jerri visits a Chinese professor.